-In the fourth quarter of 2021, we plan to initiate a Phase 2 clinical trial to evaluate two formulations of OTX-TIC for the treatment of glaucoma or ocular hypertension in patients compared to DurystaTM.
-As previously disclosed, although we had planned to initiate this clinical trial by mid-2021, minor delays related to the injector used to deliver OTX-TIC resulted in our adjustment of the expected initiation timeframe.
+In the fourth quarter of 2021, we plan to initiate a randomized, double-masked, active-controlled Phase 2 clinical trial in which we plan to enroll approximately 105 subjects to evaluate two formulations for the treatment of glaucoma or ocular hypertension in patients compared to DurystaTM.
 Certain subjects in the Phase 2 clinical trial will receive the same formulation used in cohort 1 of the Phase 1 clinical trial, containing a 26 μ g dose of drug and utilizing a standard implant, and others will receive the same formulation used in cohort 4 of the Phase 1 clinical trial, containing a 5 μ g dose of drug and utilizing a fast-degrading implant.
 The non-study eye of each patient will receive a topical prostaglandin daily.